MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 Build the Executable for i.MX93
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the Executable of the :guilabel:`Example-Java-Widget` Application, the SDK provides the :guilabel:`buildExecutable` Gradle task.
+In order to build the Executable of the :guilabel:`Example-Java-Widget` Application, the SDK provides the :guilabel:`buildExecutable` Gradle task.

 .. note::

-   If you are using an IDE other than IntelliJ IDEA, please have a look at the :ref:`sdk_6_build_executable` section.
+   If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_build_executable` section.
    Come back to this page if you need to activate an Evaluation License.

 * Before using this task, you will have to configure some environment variables that depend on the OS you are using.